Although it is easy to focus on the rare birds of the world, the birds that frequent our backyards here in North America are just as fascinating.

 There are so many beautiful yet common birds spread across the continent.
 These birds are usually so familiar because they are adaptable and can live anywhere.
-Many of them are comfortable in suburban areas, living right alongside us.
+Many of them are comfortable in suburban areas, living right alongside us and we often see them in our yards.

 Read on to discover the top 10 most common birds in North America and learn how they thrive here.